Bernardo-MG/mule-ws-security-soap-example/readme.md

 It includes an endpoint for each type of endpoint Mule supports, which are four ways of implementing a CXF endpoint and an endpoint consumer.
 To these all the possible security protocols (unsecured, password, signed and encrypted) are applied.

 It is meant to be just an example, and for that reason is kept as simple as possible, avoiding the use of external web services.
-Still it tries to show how a real application would be built, and is divided into layers, including services and persistence.
+Still it tries to show how a real application would be built, and is divided into layers, including services and persistence, created with the help of Spring.

 ## Features